- Employer's Premises

 Employer and industry links

-In the last 5 years working with Renfrewshire Council to deliver Project Search, 60% students have gained employment with the Council and other local employers.
+In the last five years of working with Renfrewshire Council to deliver Project Search, 60% of students have gained employment with the Council and other local employers.

 Jobs and further study